veertuinc/anka-docs/intel/Troubleshooting + Guides/_index.md

 - Check `df -h` and other host or VM resource usage (CPU/RAM) and be sure that the host resources are not exhausted.
 - Ensure that the user running Anka VMs is logged in and that Sleep and passworded Screensaver are disable.
 The hypervisor will not work without an active/logged in user.
 - Check `[~]/Library/Logs/Anka/` logs for any indication of why the failure happened.
+- Ensure that all components in your Anka environment can communicate.
+This includes connectivity between CI/CD tooling we do not support.

 ### Logs